ConnorEspino/OpenBCI-BiometricAuthentication/README.md

 The project runs on python, you'll need it installed on your machine

 You'll need to install the dependencies using pip, the python package manager.
-Simply run the InstallDdependencies.bat file on a Windows machine.
+Simply run the InstallDependencies.bat file on a Windows machine.